Foster carer support and resources

 Care Allowances for children and young people who move interstate

 Sometimes carers want or need to move interstate and wish to take the child in their care with them to their new home.
-FACS will need to approve the move.
-If you are a carer with a non-government agency, contact the agency and let them deal directly with FACS.
+DCJ will need to approve the move.
+If you are a carer with a non-government agency, contact the agency and let them deal directly with DCJ.
 If the child or young person’s parents do not approve the transfer, the case may go to the Children’s Court.

 The continuation of the Care Allowance for carers moving interstate depends on whether parental responsibility is held by the carer, the Minister, or is shared between the two.
 Where the parental responsibility lies with or is shared with the Minister, the Care Allowance will continue until the care order is transferred to the other state.